-1. Felson RB, Cundiff P, Painter-Davis N. Age and sexual assault in correctional facilities: A blocked opportunity approach.
-Criminology.
-2012;50(4):887-911.
+1. Felson RB, Cundiff P, N Painter-Davis.
+Age and sexual assult in correctional facilities: A blocked opportunity approach.
+Criminology 2012;50(4):887-911.

 Felson et al. cite five studies which indicate that younger inmates in adult facilities are at greater risk than older inmates in these facilities of being sexually assaulted by staff and other inmates.
 The authors evaluated how age impacted the risk of being a victim of sexual and physical assaults in prisons and jails using 2000 to 2007 National Incident Based Reporting System (NIBRS) data.
 NIBRS data is compiled by multiple law enforcement agencies across the nation and only captures crimes reported by prison authorities.
 The authors only included male-on-male offenses in their analysis.
 The analysis included 12,188 incidents of assault, 674 of which were sexual assaults.
 The authors found that teenagers had the greatest risk of being assaulted with 18-19 year olds being 7.7 times more likely to be victimized than 30-34 year olds.
-When considering sexual assault only, the data also show that offenders of all ages target young victims.
-Eighteen to 19 year olds made up 17% of sexual assault victims in the sample, but only made up 3% of the national prison population at the time of the data collection.
+The age category with the second highest risk of being a victim of sexual assault is ages 20-24.
+When considering sexual assault only, the data also show that offenders of all ages target young victims (under age 25).
 Assaults involving victims younger than 25 (particularly teenage victims) are the most likely to be sexual assaults.
 The odds that an assault is sexual is 390% higher for teenage assault victims than victims over 40.
 Assaults committed by older perpetrators are also more likely to be sexual than those committed by younger perpetrators.